uuwee/Vulkan-PBR-Renderer/README.md

 ## Building

-Prerequesites:
+Prerequisites:
 - [Vulkan SDK](https://vulkan.lunarg.com/) (tested on 1.3.268)
 - [Visual Studio 2017 (or higher)](https://visualstudio.microsoft.com/)

-To generate Visual Studio project files, run the `gen_projects.bat` script.
+To generate project files for Visual Studio, run the `gen_projects.bat` script.
 You can then open the generated `build/demos.sln` file in Visual Studio.

 ## Screenshots